Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: Open problems and subjects for future study

-It should be rather straightforward to replace $\text{Pos}_n^\spin(B\Gamma)$ here with $\text{Pos}_n^{\spin,(L,G)\fb}(B\Gamma)$, and $\Omega_n^\spin(B\Gamma)$ with $\Omega_n^{\spin,(L,G)\fb}(B\Gamma)$, to obtain $R$-groups of pseudomanifolds with $(L,G)$-fibered singularities: $R_n^{\spin,(L,G)\fb} (B\Gamma)$. \begin{itemize} \item What do these $R$-groups look like and how do they differ from the usual $R$-groups? \item Do they act freely and transitively on the set of concordance classes of wedge metrics, as in Stolz \cite{StolzR}? \item Do we have the analogue of Stolz sequence \eqref{eq:Stolzseq} in the singular setting? \item If so, can one map the analogue of sequence \eqref{eq:Stolzseq} to a Higson-Roe type analytic exact sequence as in \cite{MR3286895}?
-This would involve the definition of a higher rho class associated to a wedge psc metric.
-For the signature operator on stratified spaces that are Witt or Cheeger, a similar result has been proved in \cite{ap-surgery}, mapping the Browder-Quinn surgery sequence to the Higson-Roe analytic surgery sequence, and we expect the analysis there to play a role here. \item Is there an $R$-group $R_n^{\spin,(L,G)\fb} (B\Gamma_\beta\xrightarrow{B\theta} B\Gamma)$ and does it fit into a Stolz sequence
+It should be rather straightforward to replace $\text{Pos}_n^\spin(B\Gamma)$ here with $\text{Pos}_n^{\spin,(L,G)\fb}(B\Gamma)$, and~$\Omega_n^\spin(B\Gamma)$ with $\Omega_n^{\spin,(L,G)\fb}(B\Gamma)$, to obtain $R$-groups of pseudomanifolds with $(L,G)$-fibered singularities: $R_n^{\spin,(L,G)\fb} (B\Gamma)$. \begin{itemize}\itemsep=0pt \item What do these $R$-groups look like and how do they differ from the usual $R$-groups? \item Do they act freely and transitively on the set of concordance classes of psc wedge metrics, as in Stolz~\cite{StolzR}? \item Do we have the analogue of Stolz sequence~\eqref{eq:Stolzseq} in the singular setting? \item If so, can one map the analogue of sequence~\eqref{eq:Stolzseq} to a Higson--Roe type analytic exact sequence as in~\cite{MR3286895}?
+This would involve the definition of a higher rho class associated to a~wedge psc metric.
+For the signature operator on stratified spaces that are Witt or~Cheeger, a similar result has been proved in~\cite{ap-surgery}, mapping the Browder--Quinn surgery sequence to the Higson--Roe analytic surgery sequence, and we expect the analysis there to play a role here. \item Is there an $R$-group $R_n^{\spin,(L,G)\fb} \big(B\Gamma_\beta\xrightarrow{B\theta} B\Gamma\big)$ and does it fit into a Stolz sequence

-\item Can we use the Stolz $(L,G)$-sequences above, the mapping to Higson-Roe, and the techniques of Xie-Yu-Zeidler \cite{XieYuZeidler} in order to give a lower bound on the rank of $\text{Pos}_n^{\spin,(L,G)\fb}(B\Gamma)$?\\ \item Similarly, can we use higher rho classes for wedge psc metrics in order to extend the results of Xie and Yu on the moduli space of psc metrics \cite{Xie-Yu-moduli} to the case of $(L,G)$-fibered pseudomanifolds? \end{itemize}
+\item Can we use the Stolz $(L,G)$-sequences above, the mapping to Higson--Roe, and the techniques of Xie--Yu--Zeidler~\cite{XieYuZeidler} in order to give a lower bound on the rank of the group $\text{Pos}_n^{\spin,(L,G)\fb}(B\Gamma)$? \end{itemize}